gogurlbaby/teeket/README.md

 3. Install the dependencies: npm install

 # Usage
-Start the application: npm start
+1. Start the application: npm start
-Open your browser and go to http://localhost:3000 to access the landing page.
+2. Open your browser and go to http://localhost:3000 to access the landing page.
-Use the navigation buttons to create an event or discover existing events.
+3. Use the navigation buttons to create an event or discover existing events.

-Technologies Used
+#Technologies Used
-React
+1. React
-React Router
+2. React Router
-Tailwind
+3. Tailwind
-React Bootstrap
+4. React Bootstrap
-Firebase
+5. Firebase
-React Hook Form
+6. React Hook Form
-React Toastify
+7. React Toastify
-Yup
+8. Yup

 # Features
-Feature 1: Description of feature 1.
-Feature 2: Description of feature 2.
-...
+Login : Authentication of user
+Create Events: Users can create events
+Book Events: Users can book events
+Discover Events: Users can view trending and discover events Analytics of Events : Users can view analytics of events

 # Screenshots
 ![teeket](https://github.com/gogurlbaby/teeket/assets/78927972/2e40a561-1693-4f4e-914a-f492e02607eb)